Putnam family

 The Putnam family of prominent old colonial Americans was founded by Puritans John and Priscilla (Gould) Putnam in the 17th century, in Salem, Massachusetts.
 Many notable individuals are descendants of this family, including those listed below.

 John Putnam was born about 1585 and came from Aston Abbotts, Buckinghamshire, England.
-He was married to Mary Warren and they settled in Salem.
+He was married to Priscilla Gould and they settled in Salem.
 They were the parents of seven children: Elizabeth, Thomas, John, Nathaniel, Sara, Phoebe, and John.
 Their eldest son, Thomas, was the father of Thomas Putnam and Deacon Edward Putnam, who were involved in the Salem witch trials and were partially responsible for the executions of those convicted of witchcraft.